-Just spent some time at one of the most beautiful locations in the World.
+New Zealand is one of the most beautiful locations in the World.
 It takes more than thirty hours to get there from Europe.
-I enjoyed New Zealand very much.
-But as a team of travellers’ we f….d it up.
+I enjoyed this country very much.
+But as a team of travelers, we f….d it up.
 The post is on goods and bads of a New Zealand trip.
 A subjective one.
-But if you travel there, do not repeat mistakes we made.
-Part Five.
+But if you travel there, do not repeat the mistakes we made.

 DAY 7 ROUTE

-After the glacier walk we went to grab a bite before we hit the road to Wanaka, our next stop.
-In the meantime the road authorities cleared the roads.
+After the glacier walk, we went to grab a bite before we hit the road to Wanaka, our next stop.
+In the meantime, the road authorities cleared the roads.
 The NZ Transport Authority announced it on its web page as we were still on the glacier.
 The news was good as today morning we were still worried, we would need to take a ring road through Christchurch.
 The latter meant fifteen hours ride at least.

 STUCK AT THE MIDPOINT

 It was the only kind of catching the momentum experience.
-The glacier walk was pleasure.
-But back down in the village, as I changed and went to grab a bite, I felt shortage of sleep, I was hungry and yet again I felt sick.
+The glacier walk was a pleasure.
+But back down in the village, as I changed and went to grab a bite, I felt a shortage of sleep, I was hungry, and yet again I felt sick.

 THE ROAD TO WANAKA

 The sun was shining.
-Once or twice I was bitten by some kind of a fly.
-Tired I found a shelter and sat down to hide from the sun.
-Only back in the van I felt the itching.
+Once or twice, I was bitten by some kind of a fly.
+Tired, I found a shelter and sat down to hide from the sun.
+Only back in the van, I felt the itching.
 That day I put on a white T-shirt with long sleeves and long trousers.
 They protected most of my body against the bites.
-In my purse I had some anti-inflammatory salve.
+In my purse, I had some anti-inflammatory salve.
 It eased the itching a bit.
 One of the fellows explained to us that unlike our domestic mosquitos that puncture the skin, the flies here rip it off.
 Hence the itching is more painful.